drozd324/GPU_Delaunay_Triangulation/thesis.typ

 	the flipping which would take place inbetween which will be further explored in the next section.
 In
 	@insertion_only we see the result after the super triangle points and their corresponding triangles have been removed.
 It is good to note that the point insertion algorithm is in general a triangluation algorithm.
+	The state of the triangulation in @insertion_only is not particularly useful in any applications I seen but I thought I must include it in order to show an intermediate step in the process of the construction of the complete algorithm.

 	#figure(
 		image("images/insertion.png"),